Home » Instant Pot » Instant Pot Farro

 • Refrigerator: Leftovers can be stored in the refrigerator for 5 – 6 days.

-• Freezer: Cooked farro is can be stored in the freezer for 2 – 3 months.
-To freeze, spread the grains on a baking sheet in a single layer and place in the freezer for at least 2 hours.
+• Freezer: Cooked farro can be stored in the freezer for 2 – 3 months.
+To freeze, spread the grains on a baking sheet in a single layer and place them in the freezer for at least 2 hours.
 Once the grains are frozen, transfer to freezer-safe containers or bags.
-It’s important to not skip the initial single layer freeze, or the grains will freeze in one giant clump!
+It’s important not to skip the initial single-layer freeze, or the grains will freeze in one giant clump!

 • Make ahead: Farro is great to make ahead so you have it on hand for a quick lunch or dinner.